aba-sah/aba-sah.github.io/ebri_dbn/index.md

   </td>
  </tr><tr>
   <td width = "65%" >
    For even a relatively small geographical region a much larger number of organisations will interact with the EfW sector.
-To simplify exploration at this stafe, and to maintain privacy of the actual organisations interviewed we created a <a href = "../twothreethree/dashboard/data/ebri/dummy_network.json">dummy network</a> to visualise a representative sample of the actual dataset and the network as a whole, based on the structure of the data collected.
+To simplify exploration at this stage, and to maintain privacy of the actual organisations interviewed we created a <a href = "../twothreethree/dashboard/data/ebri/dummy_network.json">dummy network</a> to visualise a representative sample of the actual dataset and the network as a whole, based on the structure of the data collected.
 The snapshot contains only 26 organisations, along with the hub.
   </td>
  </tr><tr>
   <td width = "65%" >